Berberine for SIBO: Dosage, Benefits & Considerations

 Using Berberine Safely

 Berberine is generally well-tolerated short-term at moderate doses, but high amounts can cause nausea, diarrhea, constipation, or more rarely, low blood sugar/pressure.
 It may interact with medications (e.g., cyclosporine, metformin, blood thinners) and is not recommended during pregnancy/breastfeeding or in infants.
 Long-term use lacks strong safety data—cycle off after short periods.
 Always consult a healthcare provider for diagnosis, breath testing, and guidance—SIBO can have serious underlying causes, and self-treatment risks missing them.
+Some people experience temporary die-off symptoms when starting antimicrobial herbs — learn what to expect in our die-off symptoms guide.

 Summary